avonryle/BDFD-Neko-Bot/README.md

-# BDFD Neko Bot
+# NeoSurphos
-Don't ask what happened to Rust rewrite.
+a fork of the orginally made BDFD Neko Bot maintained by me as the original developer (@yuzutheneko) abandoned this project

-<b>THIS PROJECT IS DISCONTINUED.
-Originally made by @yuzutheneko</b>
+<b> most of the files from the original bot will be deleted as this fork is to maintain my upcoming servers and projects </b>